OasisLMF/OpenDataTransform/docs/src/components/testing/index.rst

 Testing
 ================

-Testing guidelines and processes are currently under preparation, in collaboration with the Catastrophe Resiliency Council (coordinated by The Institutes).
+Testing guidelines and processes are currently being prepared in collaboration with the Catastrophe Resiliency Council (coordinated by The Institutes) .

 These will include: